ZainRizvi/ZainRizvi.github.io/_drafts/authenticating-to-bigrquery-on-gcp-ai-platform-notebooks.md

     > bq_auth(email="xxxxxxx@gmail.com")
     >

-Now you can create a new R notebook within Jupyter lab and authenticate yourself!
+Now you can create a new R notebook within Jupyter Lab and authenticate yourself!

 Create a new R notebook:

 ![](https://screenshot.googleplex.com/u6aCRNRXKwX.png)

-Run the following code within your notebook and watch the query work:
+Run the following code within your notebook.
+It'll pull the authentication credentials for the given email addresses from the cache saved earlier:

     library(httpuv)
     library(gargle)